noxuz/Robotics/README.md

-Code from labs and exercises from the Robotics MicroMaster program from The University of Pennsylvania through edx.org
+Code from labs and exercises from the Robotics MicroMaster program from The University of Pennsylvania through edx.org and Artificial Intelligence class.

 Author: Abraham Rodríguez Vázquez